Grammar for the Preliminary English Test

 Study Tip, Writing and Speaking Practice

-At the bottom of every Grammar page you'll find a box like this.
-Grey boxes are 'Study Tips'.
-This is the 4th stage of the grammar lesson.
-We will suggest ways you can help yourself remember the language item.
-Yellow boxes give you the chance to practise the grammar in a Writing task.
-Green boxes suggest ways you can practice for the Speaking Paper.
-Try to find time to do these activities as they will give you valuable preparation for the exam AND help you develop your English.
+At the bottom of most pages you'll find a box like this.
+Depending upon the section you're in these will offer suggestions to practise various skills.
+You might have the chance to practise new vocabulary or grammar in a typical Preliminary English Test Writing task.
+Sometimes we'll give you ideas for Speaking practice.
+Try to find time to do these exercises as they will give you valuable preparation for the exam AND help you develop your English.